EU rules "mean children can't get life-saving cancer drugs"

 “The current system is failing to provide children with access to new treatments that could add years to their lives,” Alan Ashworth, ICR’s chief executive, told the briefing.

-“We’re not blaming the EU legislation for this - but it needs rapidly on be modernized,” he added.
+“We’re not blaming the EU legislation for this - but it needs rapidly on be modernised,” he added.

 Yet 14 have been exempted from being tested in children because the specific adult condition for which the drug is developed does not occur in children.